Biden says 'every indication' Russia ready to invade Ukraine

 Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported continued heightened military activity near Ukraine.
 It noted a new pontoon bridge and a new field hospital in Belarus.

 British Armed Forces Minister James Heappey called Russia's claim to be withdrawing troops "disinformation."
-Russia leveled that charge against the West.
+Russia levelled that charge against the West.

-Noting Russian video of troop movements, NATO Secretary-General Jens Stoltenberg said: "The fact that you're putting a battle tank on a train and moving it in some direction doesn't prove a withdrawal of troops."
+Noting Russian video of troop movements, Nato Secretary-General Jens Stoltenberg said: "The fact that you're putting a battle tank on a train and moving it in some direction doesn't prove a withdrawal of troops."

-Russian Defense Ministry spokesman Major-General Igor Konashenkov offered a bit more detail Thursday, saying that Russian tank and infantry units that engaged in drills in the Kursk and Bryansk regions neighboring Ukraine were returning to their permanent bases in the Nizhny Novgorod region.
-He said that some already were at their bases after a 700-kilometer journey.
+Russian Defence Ministry spokesman Major-General Igor Konashenkov offered a bit more detail, saying that Russian tank and infantry units that engaged in drills in the Kursk and Bryansk regions neighbouring Ukraine were returning to their permanent bases in the Nizhny Novgorod region.
+He said that some already were at their bases after a 700km journey.

 Troops deployed for exercises in Crimea, which Russia annexed from Ukraine in 2014, have moved back to Chechnya and Dagestan in Russia's North Caucasus, he said.
 He added that Russian troops involved in drills in Belarus also will move back to their garrisons after war games there wrap up Sunday.
 Konashenkov didn't mention how many troops were deployed and didn't say how many returned.

-NATO, meanwhile, has moved troops and military equipment into Eastern Europe in a display of resolve meant to deter any Russian aggression and underline its intent to defend NATO's eastern members, in the unlikely event that they too become a target.
+Nato, meanwhile, has moved troops and military equipment into Eastern Europe in a display of resolve meant to deter any Russian aggression and underline its intent to defend Nato's eastern members, in the unlikely event that they too become a target.

 The US has started deploying 5000 troops to Poland and Romania.
 Another 8500 are on standby, and some US troops are expected to move toward Bulgaria.
 Britain is sending hundreds of soldiers to Poland, offering more warships and planes, and doubling its personnel in Estonia.
 Germany, the Netherlands, and Norway are sending additional troops to Lithuania.
 Denmark and Spain are providing jets for air policing in the Baltic Sea region, and Spain deployed to Bulgaria.